wuzhengy/TAU/Communication over DHT cache pub-sub.md

 ## Pub/Sub and P2p
 Using DHT as loose coupling cache and blockchain as peer index, we are proposing new communication ways to implement pub/sub and p2p on top of pub/sub.
 The classical peer to peer direct communication or through relay has problems to deal with firewalls and proxies.
 It also fails when peers getting offline.
-We change the model from "peer - (relay) - peer" to "peer - pub/sub - dht - pub/sub - peer ".
-Any communication is a pub/sub action with dht.
-The mutable key is used as channel to tell what type of data it is.
+TAU uses community consensus as base for communication between peers or among group members.
+In each data item such as in a block, we will add two hash: vertical links and horizontal links.
+* vertical links: provide next 50 blocks immutable hash
+* horizontal links: provide current time 50 messages immutable hash.
 At the same time, each data item is self-explain with type meta-info.
+The vertial and horizontal links serves as DAG with redundant connections on both depth or width.
 ### Pub/sub
 A peer publishes value through mutable item key to announce a new block.
 Pub-key + ChainID + Blk.
 The same idea applys chatting.
 The new block publisher can also publish 50 immutable previous blocks into a mutable item.
 Pub-key+ChainID+blk+previous, X1 ..
 X50, for nodes to sync.